 Personal loan rates by credit score

-Most lenders have a range of rates they can apply to personal loans — often from under 10% APR to 35.99% APR — to accommodate different levels of risk they're willing to take on.
-Since credit scores are one of the most important indicators of risk, there's generally an inverse relationship between credit score and APR.
+Most lenders have a range of rates they can apply to personal loans — typically from 5.74% APR to 35.99% APR — to accommodate different levels of risk they’re willing to take on.
+Since credit scores are one of the most important indicators of risk, there’s generally an inverse relationship between credit score and APR.
+In other words, the higher your credit score, the lower your APR.

 In addition to credit scores, you can see that the loan's term also impacts a loan's APR.
 Loans with shorter repayment terms tend to carry lower interest rates across the credit score spectrum.